scaleoutsean/awesome-solidfire/README.md

 ## Resources and Solutions

 - You may want to check out the official [catalog of NetApp HCI solutions](https://docs.netapp.com/us-en/hci/solutions/index.html).
 Even though some of the solutions may require NetApp HCI, a lot of that content also applies to SolidFire
+- Where to find more:
+  - Products: look under NetApp HCI or (storage-only) SolidFire in the [list of NetApp storage products](https://www.netapp.com/us/products/a-z/index.aspx)
+  - Availability of products and support: for General Availability, End of Availability (EOA, also known as end of Sale), End of Support (EOS) info go to NetApp Support, search by model and filter results by "Product Communique"

 ### Cloud